johncburns1/SpaceSim/README.md

 # SpaceSim
-A basic game made using the Three.js library and Blender objects
+A basic game made using the Three.js library and Blender objects.
+The game can be played on galaxy.html.